 The basic principles of computing gains and losses:

-- Assets held at 31 March 1982. - Relief for losses on loans made to traders.
+- Assets held at 31 March 1982. - Relief for losses on loans made to traders. - Conditional contracts - Rebasing of foreign assets held at 5 April 2017.

 Gains and losses on the disposal of movable and immovable property: